xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 Also, let’s add a common feature of so-called “leeks”:

 > They severely lack basic reading ability.
 They are the kind of people who buy things but have never read a manual in their lives.
-The are the kind of people who, no matter what they get, always ask somebody else how to use it… It’s so common, right?
+They are the kind of people who, no matter what they get, always ask somebody else how to use it… It’s so common, right?

 ## 2. Where the fate of “leeks” begins…